gradha/TUSafariActivity/README.md

 ## Requirements

 - As `UIActivity` is iOS 6 only, so is the subclass.
-- This project uses ARC.
-If you want to use it in a non ARC project, you must add the `-fobjc-arc` compiler flag to TUSafariActivity.m in Target Settings > Build Phases > Compile Sources.
+- This project doesn't use ARC.
+If you want an ARC version check out https://github.com/davbeck/TUSafariActivity, the original fork.

 ## Installation